openedx/docs.openedx.org/source/community/release_notes/redwood.rst

       CMS as well as set ``MEILISEARCH_ENABLED=true`` in the Course Authoring MFE settings.

-   -  To create and populate the search index, you must run a one-time command from the CMS shell:
+   -  Whether or not you're using Tutor, you'll need to create and populate the search index.
+To do so, you must run a one-time command from the CMS shell:
       ``python manage.py cms reindex_studio --experimental``.
 This
       command may take a while if you have a lot of courses and/or